tbtommyb/wedding/content/venue/index.md

 It's about 20 minutes drive west of Oxford along the A420.
 Look for the Maybush or Rose Revived pubs and then turn off the A415 at the sign for Newbridge Farm.

 There will be a cash bar at the venue.

+## Taxis

+We strongly recommend booking your taxis in advance, particularly at the end of the night as local companies may stop running at midnight.
+Some suggested companies are:

+* ABC Radio Taxis - 01865 242 242, bookings@abcradiotaxis.co.uk

+* GO Green Taxi - 01235 811 100

+## Newbridge Farm map

 <iframe frameborder="0" src="https://www.google.com/maps/embed/v1/place?q=place_id:ChIJYar-45jJdkgRk1ICsexB88s&key=AIzaSyBG3Io5X9keI-N_tPLavwc7sG56agy9C6c" allowfullscreen></iframe>